New Monthly Events as Part of Bringing the Refuge and our partners to You

 Ethics of Wildlife Photography

-The “Ethics in Wildlife Photography” program will review common practices to avoid or encourage when photographing subjects in the wild.
-Award-winning nature photographer Garrett Sheets will discuss the importance of respecting wildlife while taking photos and using techniques to ensure the animals safety.
-He explains how you can be mindful and considerate and still produce sharp natural images.
+The “Ethics in Wildlife Photography” program gave a review of common practices to avoid and encouraged when photographing subjects in the wild.
+Award-winning nature photographer Garrett Sheets discussed the importance of respecting wildlife while taking photos and techniques to ensure the animals safety.
+He explained how you can be mindful and considerate and still produce sharp natural images.

 Garrett Sheets is an avid nature photographer from St. Louis, Missouri.
 At 19 years old he has been fortunate enough to travel all over the world with various organizations, bringing his camera to photograph exotic wildlife and landscapes.
 He hopes his images inspire others and encourage a deeper appreciation for the natural world.